apache/superset/docs/installation.rst

 -----------------

 .. note ::
-    The Docker section documented here has been community-contributed and is not actively maintained / managed by the core committers working on the project.
-Many issues have been reported as of 2019-01.
+    The Docker-related files and documentation has been community-contributed and
+    is not actively maintained and managed by the core committers working on the project.
+Some issues have been reported as of 2019-01.
+    Help and contributions around Docker are welcomed!

 If you know docker, then you're lucky, we have shortcut road for you to initialize development environment: ::